Blog post

 While your new customer enjoys a quick account tour, you can conduct further background checks… in the background.

-Leverage AI and machine learning to run a comprehensive anti-money laundering (AML) check before unlocking access to more sensitive banking features.
+By leveraging AI and machine learning , you can run a comprehensive anti-money laundering (AML) check before unlocking access to more sensitive banking features.
 That’s the not-so-secret sauce to blazing fast and secure digital account opening.
 You can learn more about up-to-date machine learning use cases in our New Age in Digital Banking whitepaper.

 Step 5: Final account approval

-Once you’ve verified all of the customer’s information and assigned a low risk score, grant full account access.
+Once you’ve verified the customer’s information and assigned a low risk score, it’s time to grant full account access.

 A primer on security in digital payments for FinTechs and banks